 d.
 Adopt and amend an annual operating budget and submit it through appropriate channels to the Board of Regents of the Kentucky Community and Technical College System for approval as to the compliance with its guidelines; and

-3.1 Membership.
-As established in KRS 164.600 and as amended by HB 1, First Extraordinary Session 1997, each Board of Directors shall consist of ten (10) members, as follows: seven (7) members appointed by the Governor; one (1) member shall be a member of the teaching faculty; one (1) member of the staff, and one (1) member shall be a member of the student body.
+2.1 Membership.
+Each Board of Directors shall consist of ten (10) members, as follows: seven (7) members appointed by the Governor; one (1) member shall be a member of the teaching faculty, one (1) member of the staff, and one (1) member shall be a member of the student body.

 a.
 Appointed Members.
 The seven (7) appointed members shall serve a term set by law pursuant to Section 23 of the Constitution of Kentucky.
 An appointed member’s term shall be six (6) years.

 b.
 Faculty Member.
-The faculty member shall be on the teaching or research faculty of the College.
-He or she shall be elected by secret ballot of all full-time faculty members of the College.
+The faculty member shall be on the teaching or research faculty of the college.
+They shall be elected by secret ballot of all full-time faculty members of the college.
 Faculty members shall serve for terms of three (3) years and until their successors are elected and qualified.
-Faculty members shall be eligible for reelection, but they shall be ineligible to continue to serve as members of the Board if they cease to be members of the teaching staff of the College.
+Faculty members shall be eligible for reelection, but they shall be ineligible to continue to serve as members of the Boards if they cease to be members of teaching staff of the college.
 Elections to fill vacancies shall be for the unexpired term in the same manner as provided for original election.

-Teaching faculty members are defined as those with faculty equivalent rank who spend less than fifty (50) percent of their time in administrative responsibilities.
-For purposes of this section, assignment as division chairperson, program coordinator, counselor, or librarian shall not exclude one from eligibility to serve as an elected faculty member of the Board of Directors.
+Teaching faculty members are defined as those with faculty or equivalent rank who spend less than fifty percent of their time in administrative responsibilities.
+For purposes of this section, assignment as division chairperson, program coordinator, counselor, or librarian, shall not exclude one from eligibility to serve as an elected faculty member of the Board.

-4.2 Election and Term.
-Officers of the Board shall be elected from the membership at the annual fall meeting and shall serve a one-year term.
+3.2 Election and Term.
+Officers of the Board shall be elected from the membership at the annual meeting and shall serve one-year terms.
 In the event a vacancy occurs prior to the end of the term of an officer, the Board shall hold a special election to fill the office for the unexpired portion of the term.

 b.
 Vice Chair.
 In the Chair’s absence, the Vice Chair shall perform all the duties of the Chair and shall have such other duties as may be prescribed by the Board.